tobek/laminae/notes.md

     + "That which thinks is bound, and in this bondage, it dreams of freedom.
 And like a prisoner in his dreams he can see the walls of his prison, and he can imagine the outside world.
 But when he wakes, he still sees the walls of the prison and has not escaped." - https://mobile.twitter.com/gods_txt/status/1456321077710241792
     + empty mind, empty conscience - some kind of small brain everything is easier if you just think nothing oblivion situation
     + psychedelics
+    + people who have lost their ability to communicate with one another (gpt3 clasping)

 ### Abstract Concepts

+- nemawashi (根回し) - laying the groundwork, "laying the foundation for some proposed change or project, by talking to the people concerned, gathering support and feedback, and so forth" LGP
 - "retinal" art, intended only to please the eye.
 Instead, Duchamp wanted to use art to serve the mind.
 - "Some sophists marvel at the dual nature of reality, that for every thing it either *is* or it *isn't*.
 Marvelous.
 Well then there are the real thinkers.
 They say that sometimes a thing *is* **and** it *isn't*.
 Or that all qualities have a spectrum, ranging from *isn't* all the way to *is*.
 Or there's a field, some strange topography, multi-dimensional spectra which don't start and end at *isn't* and *is* but go all sorts of other places instead.
 But they're all backwards.
 I'll tell you the nature of things.
 It's very simple.
 Are you listening? **It neither *is* nor *isn't*.**"
     - did i get this from "It no more is than it is not or it both is and is not or it neither is nor is not."
 (Eusebius, quoting Aristocles, quoting Timon describing Pyrrho's views, https://en.wikipedia.org/wiki/Pyrrho)